Square789/PydayNightFunkin/README.md

    - There have been experiments, but those will definitely remain experiments for the foreseeable future.
  - This is a **complete hobby project** that's still in development and rapidly breaks stuff.
- - **Still lacks many many features** such as: Save data, asset cache clearing, scene transitions, a loading screen, options, a chart editor, any kind of comprehensive modding frontend, an accuracy system and tightly timed input detection that doesn't risk lagging behind by up to 16ms.
+ - **Still lacks many many things** such as: Save data, asset cache clearing, a loading screen, options, a chart editor, any kind of comprehensive modding frontend, an accuracy system and tightly timed input detection that doesn't risk lagging behind by up to 16ms.

 ## Boring!
 Show me a video!
  Soon™